jhunthrop/zapier-fun/.github/ISSUE_TEMPLATE/integrations-team-feature-request.md

 ---
-name: Integrations team feature request
+name: Integrations Team Feature Request
 about: Template for integrations team to request new features
 title: ''
 labels: integrations, enhancement